kanpov/archivedwebsite/_posts/2022-05-08-status-update-v0-1.markdown

 ---
 layout: post
-title: "New Website, Journal and Project"
+title: "Status Update v0.1"
 date: 2022-05-08 +0300
 ---

 ## Journaling

 - On May 12th this year I temporarily stopped journaling.
 This was for a variety of reasons:
   - The preparations for WorldSkills (more on that in an article coming soon) exhausted my time and energy
   - The technique I used was horribly inefficient, requiring me to spend about an hour every day writing up a long rant
   - It started seeming pointless to me, because I was unable to share my hours of work with anyone else
 - Since then, more than 1.5 months have passed and the distraction has gone away, so I decided to come back to consistent journaling
 - But, I decided to make some major changes: